DataDog/integrations-core/databricks/README.md

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Driver only" xxx -->
 ##### Install the Datadog Agent on Driver
 Install the Datadog Agent on the driver node of the cluster.
-This is a updated version of the [Datadog Init Script][5] Databricks notebook example.

 After creating the `datadog-install-driver-only.sh` script, add the init script path in the [cluster configuration page][6].